agl-alexglopez/ccc/CONTRIBUTING.md

 Variable length arrays are strictly prohibited.
 All containers must be designed to accommodate a non-allocating mode.
 This means the user can initialize the container to have no allocation permissions.
 However, for some containers this poses a challenge.

 For example, a flat priority queue is a binary heap that operates by swapping elements.
 To swap elements we need a temporary space the size of one of the elements in the heap.
+We are not a header only template-style library so we must find space across an interface boundary.
 To ensure the user can store exactly as many elements as they wish in the flat array all signatures for functions that require swapping internally ask for a swap slot.
 For example here is the pop operation signature.

 ```c
 ccc_result ccc_fpq_pop(ccc_flat_priority_queue *fpq, void *tmp);